jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 <img src="fsm4.png"/>

-Alright, we're not going to drag you through the entire exercise, but let's do one more transition, and we'll move on.
+I'm not going to drag you through the entire exercise, but let's do one more transition.

 Back in the `Ready` state, our email field now contains some text.
-If we click that irresistable Login button again, the rules say that, since the password is blank, to display a "password required" error message, and to disable the Login button.
-We'll call our new state, `Password_Required`, and we'll call this action `click_login_no_password` (we'll also update our other action names to make them more specific).
-One last time, we'll update our table and State Transition Diagram.
+If we click that irresistable Login button again, the rules say that since the password is blank we need to display a "password required" error message, then disable the Login button.
+We'll call our new state, `Password_Required`, and we'll call this action `click_login_no_password`.
+This also seems like a good time to rename our other actions to make them more specific:

 ```
 State            | Error Message      | Login Button